-As an illustration, we apply our anomaly generation procedures to the second case: we algorithmically generate logical anomalies for expected utility theory that are implied by cumulative prospect theory, as Kahneman and Tversky may have done.
-While interesting in its own right, illustrating our procedure in this way serves an important purpose.
-Were we to apply our anomaly generation procedures on collected lottery choice data, we would have no sense of what anomalies we should expect to find.
-By contrast, since cumulative prospect theory has been well-studied by theorists for decades, we can compare our algorithmically generated anomalies against known anomalies for expected utility theory constructed by researchers, such as those produced in Allais (1953), Kahneman and Tversky (1979), and many others.
-We now have a floor: do our anomaly reproduce known anomalies for expected utility theory implied by cumulative prospect theory?
+As a first step, we generate anomalies for expected utility theory that are implied by prospect theory in simulated lottery choice data.
+While interesting in its own right, this exercise serves an important purpose.
+Since prospect theory has been well studied by theorists for decades, we can compare our algorithmically generated anomalies against known anomalies for expected utility theory constructed by researchers, such as those produced in Allais (1953), Kahneman and Tversky (1979), and many others.
+In this exercise, we therefore have a floor: do our procedures reproduce known anomalies for expected utility theory implied by prospect theory?
+We show that our procedures in fact reach this floor, recovering known anomalies for expected utility theory over the specified search space of menus of two lotteries over two monetary payoffs.